-Kambi charges its operators a fee based on a number of variables including fixed fees, the number of live events offered and commission based on a revenue share of operators' Net Gambling Revenue.
-The most significant part of Kambi's revenue comes from the revenue share element.

-The graph below shows how the growth in operator turnover ultimately results in Kambi's revenue growth.
+Kambi charges its operators a fee based on a number of variables.
+These include fixed fees, the number of live events offered, and commission (based on a share of an operator's net gaming revenue).
+The most significant part of Kambi's revenue comes from the revenue-share element.
+The graph at the bottom of the opposite page shows how the growth in operator turnover ultimately drives our own revenue growth.

-Whilst Kambi's reporting currency is the Euro, the operator turnover originates in the currency of their end users.
-Excluding the impact of FX movements on the translation of these amounts, the operator turnover grew by 40% in 2016.
-Taking into account the impact of FX movements, operator turnover grew by 36%.
+While Kambi's reporting currency is the Euro, our operators' turnover originates in the currency of their end users.
+Excluding the impact of FX movements on the translation of these amounts, operator turnover grew by 17% in 2017.
+When the impact of FX movements is included, operator turnover grew by 16%

-As illustrated in the Kambi Turnover Index, the operator margin can fluctuate.
-The margin multiplied by the turnover generates the operators' Gross Gaming Revenue (GGR).
-The 2016 operator margin of 6.9% compared to 7.3% in 2015.
-The impact of this lower margin was that operator GGR increased by 29% year-on-year.
+As illustrated in the Kambi Turnover Index, the operator trading margin can fluctuate.
+Multiplying the margin by the turnover generates the operators' gross gaming revenue (GGR).
+The 2017 operator trading margin stood at 7.4%, up from 6.9% in 2016.
+As a result of this higher margin, combined with a number of other factors, operator GGR increased by 24% year-on-year.
+As part of Kambi's revenue model, we share certain costs with our operators.
+These include:

-As part of Kambi's revenue model, certain costs are shared between it and its operators.
-These include: i) for some operators, costs for player incentives linked to sports betting, e.g. free bets, and ii) betting duties and other gaming-related taxes: 51% (2015: 47%) of our operators' GGR derives from re-regulated markets incurring betting duties.
-This increase, along with the addition of certain other gamingrelated taxes, and, to a lesser extent. more deduction for player incentives, impacted the growth of operator Net Gaming Revenue (GGR less deductible costs), which was 25% in 2016.

-Kambi's commission is based on a percentage of the operators' Net Gaming Revenue.
-To promote and support growth, some of the customer contracts include tiers with lower commission rates on the higher levels of their sports betting revenues.
-The tiered commission levels run on a yearly basis depending on the contractual year.
-The growth in the business of many of the operators resulted in a lower effective commission rate in 2016 than in 2015.
-This, along with the part of revenues which are fixed and not linked to the growth in operators' businesses, resulted in Kambi's revenues growing by 17% year-on-year.
+- i) for some operators, costs for player incentives linked to sports betting, such as free bets. - ii) 50% (2016: 51%) of our operators' GGR is subject to betting duties incurred in re-regulated markets.
+During the year, the addition (or full year effect) of certain other gaming-related taxes, added to additional deductions for player incentives, impacted the growth of operators' net gaming revenue (that is GGR less deductible costs), to 22% in 2017.
+Kambi's commission is based on a percentage of the operators' net gaming revenue.
+To promote and support growth, some customer contracts include tiers with lower commission rates on the higher levels of their sports betting revenues.
+The tiered commission levels run on a yearly basis.
+The growth in the business of many of our operator partners resulted in a lower effective commission rate in 2017 than in 2016.
+This, along with the part of revenues which are fixed and not linked to the growth in operators' businesses, resulted in Kambi's revenues growing by 11% year-on-year.